Expand

 Code of Federal Regulations (CFR) and Federal Acquisition Regulation

-• Key areas include: allowability of activities and costs; cash and property management; Davis-Bacon Act; general eligibility; cost sharing; use of funds; procurement, suspension, and debarment; real property rules
+• Key areas include: allowability of activities and costs; cash and property management; Davis-Bacon Act; general eligibility; cost sharing; use of funds; procurement, suspension, and debarment; and real property rules

-• Filing requirements include U.S. GAAP financial statements
+• Filing requirements include US GAAP financial statements

 • Government entities and not-for-profit entities have specified audit requirements if more than $750,000 in federal spending in one year